Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/README.md

 ## Large File Removal

-If you accidentally attempt to push a created model to Git, causing `Large files detected` becuase `this exceeds GitHub's file size limit of 100.00 MB`, follow [these instrucitons](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github)
+If you accidentally attempt to push a created model to Git, causing `Large files detected` becuase `this exceeds GitHub's file size limit of 100.00 MB`, follow [these instrucitons](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) **if you have not made any more commits** yet.

+**If you have made other commits** since the oversized file comit, you'll use [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).
-* You'll move the java file to the top directory of the local repository, and then do [`bfg --delete-files YOUR-FILE-WITH-SENSITIVE-DATA`](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository)
+* I was not able to have it work when following the instruciotns provided on the BFG website.
+To clean my repo, I instead had to put (a copy of) the executable BFG ".jar" file to the top directory of the local repository, and then do [`bfg --delete-files YOUR-FILE-WITH-SENSITIVE-DATA`](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository)
   * replace `bfg` with whatever the name of the actual item has
     * for example, mine was `java -jar bfg-1.14.0.jar --delete-files NAME_OF_HUGE_FILE`